|

 A bowl of fish chowder.

-This is a delicious fish chowder, made with white fish, potatoes, onion, and optional white wine.
+This fish chowder will make you go back for more.
+It’s made with flaky white fish, potatoes, onion, and optional white wine.
 Herbs and seasonings give this fish chowder great flavor.
 Add a little cooked crumbled bacon to the chowder if you like or replace the carrots with an extra potato.

 I like haddock in this chowder, but it would be excellent with cod, pollock, or a similar fish.
 Clam juice is a flavorful alternative to white wine, or replace it with fish stock.
 Serve the chowder in a cup with a sandwich for lunch or make it a meal with a side salad and a baguette.